Evandro Agazzi: Professional associations

-He is currently president of the International Academy of Philosophy of Science, honorary president of the International Federation of Philosophical Societies and of the International Institute of Philosophy.
+Agazzi is currently president of the International Academy of Philosophy of Science, honorary president of the International Federation of Philosophical Societies and of the International Institute of Philosophy.
 He previously served as president of the Italian Society of Logic and Philosophy of Science, the Italian Philosophical Society, and the Swiss Society of Logic and Philosophy of Science.
 He served as treasurer of the International Council for Philosophy and Humanities of UNESCO.
 He also has been a member of the Italian National Committee for Bioethics.
+He is currently a member of the Editorial Advisory Board of the Journal "Global Philosophy".